MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/SETFILTER-Function--FieldRef-.md

 ---
 title: "SETFILTER Function (FieldRef)"
-description: SETFILTER Function (FieldRef) Assigns a filter to a field that you specify. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: SETFILTER Function (FieldRef) Assigns a filter to a field that you specify.
+This topic contains information on the SETFILTER Function (FieldRef) syntax, parameters, remarks, and examples. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na